-All new development should replicate natural ground and surface water flows and decrease surface water runoff through the use of Sustainable urban Drainage Systems, having regard to the Council's Site-specific Guidance for Managing Flood Risk (as updated) and in accordance with the following criteria:
+All new development should replicate natural ground and surface water flows and decrease surface water run-off through the use of Sustainable Drainage Systems, in accordance with the following criteria and the NPPG:

-- a Proposals must follow the hierarchy of methods for discharge as set out below: - i Into the ground, infiltration: the preferred method for discharging surface water runoff - ii To a surface water body, subject to appropriate pollution control measures - iii To a surface water sewer, highway drain or another drainage system - iv To a combined sewer - b SuDS design and a robust long-term maintenance plan must be considered as an integral part of the master-planning and design process, and should, where possible, provide multi-functional benefits: - c No surface water connection to a foul-only sewer will be permitted; - d The discharge of surface water runoff into a public surface or combined sewer will only be acceptable if infiltration or discharge into a surface water body are shown not to be possible, an assessment of the capacity of the sewer has been undertaken, and the evidence demonstrates that there is no increased flood risk; - e In Ground Water Source Protection Zones 1 and 2 SuDS will only be permitted if adequate safeguards against possible contamination are provided or where it can be demonstrated than there will be no environmental risks to water quality and adequate mitigation measures can be implemented;
+- a Proposals must follow the hierarchy of methods for discharge set out in the Council's Site-specific Guidance for Managing Flood Risk (2019): - i Into the ground, infiltration: the preferred method for discharging surface water run-off - ii To a surface water body, subject to appropriate pollution control measures - iii To a surface water sewer, highway drain or another drainage system - iv To a combined sewer - b SuDS design and robust long-term maintenance plan must be considered as an integral part of the master-planning and design process, and should where possible provide multi-functional benefits. - c No surface water connection to a foul only sewer will be permitted. - d The discharge of surface water runoff into a public surface or combined sewer will only be acceptable if infiltration or discharge into a surface water body are shown not to be possible, an assessment of the capacity of the sewer has been undertaken, and the evidence demonstrates that there is no increased flood risk.

+e In Groundwater Source Protection Zones 1 and 2 SuDS will only be permitted if adequate safeguards against possible contamination are provided or where it can be demonstrated than there will be no environmental risks to water quality and adequate mitigation measures can be implemented.